 The Full Scoop

-In a boardroom far, far away - I was sitting with a number of managers waiting for an executive leader to arrive to a governance meeting.
+In a boardroom far away, I was sitting with many managers waiting for an executive leader to arrive at a governance meeting.
 The meeting often started late or not at all, but a lot of fear and worry went into this seemingly insignificant meeting each month.

-I call it a seemingly insignificant meeting because nothing of value tended to occur during the meeting, it was supposed to be an opportunity to give executive management the chance to hear what was really occurring within the group; this rarely occurred.
-Rather it was a painful check-box item during the month that had to happen, the ability of those in attendance to turn it into a positive experience was limited by the autocratic management style of the executive team.
+I call it a seemingly insignificant meeting because nothing of value tended to occur during the meeting.
+It was supposed to be an opportunity to give executive management the chance to hear what was really occurring within the group, a rare occurrence.
+Rather, it was a painful check-box item during the month that had to happen.

-As the meeting started (late) we began to go over deep dive topics that were meant to bring attention to different positive and negative project trends within the group.
-Rarely would we get past the first couple of slides.
-We would jump from one trivial topic to the next, ultimately the meetings were an ineffective use of time.
-The attitude was corrosive and intimating, management was fearful of the executive team and spent the majority of the meeting either silent or practicing the art of saying as little as humanly possible (unfortunately, often a very good idea).
+As the meeting started (late), we began to go into deep-dive topics to bring attention to different positive and negative project trends within the group.
+However, we rarely got past the first couple of slides, we would jump from one trivial topic to the next, and ultimately the meetings were an ineffective use of time.
+On top of that, the executives’ attitudes were corrosive and intimating.
+Management was fearful of them and unfortunately spent most of the meeting either silent or practicing the art of saying as little as humanly possible.

-One explanation for this is referred to as Parkinson's law of Triviality.
+One explanation for this is referred to as Parkinson’s Law of triviality.
 A man named C. Northcote Parkinson was a British naval historian.
-In 1957 he made the argument that members within an organisation will "give disproportionate weight to trivial issues".
+In 1957 he argued that members within an organization would “give disproportionate weight to trivial issues.”

-He observed that a committee whose job was to approve the plans for a nuclear power plant spent the majority of its time on discussions about relatively minor but easy-to-grasp issues, such as what materials to use for the staff bike-shed, while neglecting the proposed design of the plant itself, which is far more important but also a far more difficult and complex task.
+For example, he observed that a committee whose job was to approve the plans for a nuclear power plant spent the majority of its time on discussions about relatively minor but easy-to-grasp issues, such as what materials to use for the staff bike-shed while neglecting the proposed design of the plant itself, which is far more important but also a far more difficult and complex task.

-If you don't know or don't care, you might as well cancel those re-occurring governance update meetings with your direct reports.
-The meetings may in fact be nothing more than an hour long tap dance from your employees, by letting you keep the topics simple they'll avoid needing to have the hard complex discussions that would allow for an open and effectively discussion on the true state of your organisation.
+If you don’t know or don’t care, you might as well cancel those re-occurring governance update meetings with your direct reports.
+The meetings may, in fact, be nothing more than an hour-long tap dance from your employees.
+But, by letting you keep the topics simple, they’ll avoid needing to have the hard, complex discussions that would allow for an open and effective discussion on the true state of your organization.